 The New Economy Law Center sponsored investigations, symposia, fellowships and internships to create a lively forum for exploring the role of the law and policy change in transitioning to a new economy.

 The law must grow to meet new societal concerns, sometimes leading, sometimes lagging, but always there to identify and provide the new guidance and norms that are needed.

 And so it is now as we face the reality of our current system of political economy, which is characterized by large externalized environmental costs, a GDP growth fetish, and runaway consumerism, to mention but a few of the major dimensions.
 Today's system is misaligned to meet the global imperatives to rapidly reduce greenhouse gases and to share wealth more equitably at home and abroad.
 The new economy movement has emerged to provide an alternative system where ecological integrity, social justice, and vibrant democracy are central.

-In response to this need, Vermont Law School created the New Economy Law Center in the fall of 2015, the first community of law and policy scholars of its kind.
-Co-founded by Gus Speth and Professor and Associate Dean of the Environmental Program Melissa Scanlan, the New Economy Law Center engages students, faculty, and others at Vermont Law School and throughout the world.
+Co-founded in 2015 by Gus Speth and Professor Melissa Scanlan, the New Economy Law Center engages students, faculty, and others throughout the world.
 While the New Economy Law Center is informed by and engaged with the work of multiple disciplines, the business sector, and activists, it is focused on the development of law and policy.

 The New Economy Law Center complements the ongoing efforts to build a new economy movement.
 In terms of environmental policy, law, and advocacy, the new economy framing looks beyond the now-accepted contours of American environmentalism and seeks to frame a new environmental discourse with principles such as the following: